kevin-labtani/react-native-workshop/README.md

 1. Visit [Expo.io](https://expo.io/learn) and install the Expo command line tool by typing `npm install expo-cli --global` in your terminal, if you run into permissions issues install the tool with `sudo npm install expo-cli --global` instead.
    1. MacOS only: [Install Watchman](https://facebook.github.io/watchman/docs/install.html) with `brew install watchman`
 1. Let's create our first project! in your terminal, navigate to a folder where you want to create the project and run `expo init hello-world`, select the template `blank - a minimal app as clean as an empty canvas` and wait for the installation to finish, then `cd hello-world` and run `npm start` to start up the expo dev tools.
 You will need to leave that process running in the background.
 1. A tab should open in your browser at `http://localhost:19002/`, please switch to it; this is the **Expo DevTools** and it allows you to run your app on devices simulators or on connected devices.
-Due to network issues here at A6K you'll need to pick _tunnel_ as a connection method, please make sure the tunnel url looks like `exp://dp-k8n.kevinlabtani.hello-world.exp.direct:80` rather than `exp://192.168.1.5:19000`, if it doesn't you'll get the message _Tunnel URL not found, falled back to LAN URL._ in your console window, please stop the Expo server by typing `CTRL + C` and then restart it with `npm start`; running it as admin `sudo npm start` or forcing tunnel mode at startup with `sudo expo start --tunnel` instead might help.
+Due to network issues here at A6K you'll need to pick _tunnel_ as a connection method, please make sure the tunnel url looks like `exp://dp-k8n.kevinlabtani.hello-world.exp.direct:80` rather than `exp://192.168.1.5:19000`, if it doesn't you'll get the message _Tunnel URL not found, falled back to LAN URL._ in your terminal window, please stop the Expo server by typing `CTRL + C` and then restart it with `npm start`; running it as admin `sudo npm start` or forcing tunnel mode at startup with `sudo expo start --tunnel` instead might help.

    ![tunnel](./readme-pics/expo-dev-tools-tunnel.png)